JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/undead/vampirate-captain-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/6
+- ttrpg-cli/monster/cr/6
-- monster/size/medium
+- ttrpg-cli/monster/size/medium
-- monster/type/undead
+- ttrpg-cli/monster/type/undead
 aliases: ["Vampirate Captain"]
 ---
 # Vampirate Captain
 *Source: Boo's Astral Menagerie p.
-63*
+63, Light of Xaryxis*

 How a crew of vampirates conducts itself depends entirely on the mood and disposition of the captain.
 The crew of one ship might behave like a murderous mob, while another might abide by an ancient code of chivalry.
 One captain might allow the crew of a plundered ship to live, while another might leave only flotsam and jetsam in the pirates' wake.